mkarneim/pojobuilder/README.md

 ### Annotating a Constructor ###

-To generate a builder class for a pojo you can annotate *one of its constructors* with @GeneratePojoBuilder.
+To generate a builder class for a pojo you can annotate *one of its constructors* with `@GeneratePojoBuilder`.

 Let's have a look at the following example pojo:
 ```java